 Preserved for 700 Years

-Cliff Palace will be closed for essential preservation work September 26th.
+Cliff Palace will be closed for essential preservation work starting September 26, 2016.
+Cliff Palace will reopen May 26, 2017.
 700 Year Tours from September 27th will culminate with Balcony House.

 Mesa Verde Cliff Palace, the largest and most famous cliff dwelling in Mesa Verde National Park, has over 150 individual rooms and more than 20 kivas (rooms for religious rituals).
 Crafted of sandstone, wooden beams and mortar, Mesa Verde Cliff Palace has been remarkably well preserved from the elements for the past 700 years.